drets/drets.github.io/src/posts/haskell-exchange-2016.md

 A style of building programs using mathematical functions.

 *What is mathematical function?*
-A relation between a set of inputs and a set of outputs with the property that each input is related to *exactly one* output.
+A relation exists between a set of inputs and a set of outputs; each with the property that each input is related to *exactly one* output.

 Let me give an example: